Skip to content

 Non-Standard Runway Modes

-The usage of non-standard runway modes is strongly not recommended, unless approved by a Senior Controller for use in major events.
+The usage of non-standard runway modes is strongly discouraged, unless approved by a Senior Controller for use in major events.
 Non-Standard runway modes can cause unintended conflicts in TCU and Enroute airspace that may only slightly reduce an ADC controller's workload, but dramatically increase that of the affected TCU or Enroute controller.

 Example

 At YMML, one of the Preferred Runway Modes is 16A27D.
 If ADC were to add 16 as a departure runway (16AD27D), this may allow them to get more aircraft to depart.
-However, Subsequent departures from Runway 16, then via 27, both assigned a DOSEL SID, would be pointed directly at each other in TCU airspace, with no separation assurance.
+However, subsequent departures from Runway 16, then via 27, both assigned a DOSEL SID, would be pointed directly at each other in TCU airspace, with no separation assurance.
 This creates a high workload environment for the TCU controller.

 Traffic Flow